vagran/dxf-viewer/test/README.md

   the prefix-contiguity that batch lookup depends on), `text-format` (the `%%`-code substitution and the MTEXT inline format parser), `pattern` (`.pat` parsing and the name registry), `hatch` (`ClipLine`) and `font` (the generated test font's glyph geometry).
-No fixtures and no DXF: these take numbers and strings. `parser-color` and `parser-layer` are the same idea one level up — they splice group codes into a dozen lines of DXF text and read back what the parser made of them, which is how a group whose *value* needs interpreting (a color method marker, a bit-coded flag) gets pinned without a fixture.
+No fixtures and no DXF: these take numbers and strings. `parser-color`, `parser-layer` and `parser-hatch` are the same idea one level up — they splice group codes into a dozen lines of DXF text and read back what the parser made of them, which is how a group whose *value* needs interpreting (a color method marker, a bit-coded flag), or whose *meaning depends on where it sits* (group 97, which counts a boundary path's source objects but a spline edge's fit data), gets pinned without a fixture.
 - **`invariants.test.mjs`** — properties that need no expected output: a translated drawing produces the same geometry shifted, a drawing with its blocks exploded produces the same geometry as one with blocks, hatch lines stay inside their boundary, and a polyline over 0x10000 vertices